Code-Institute-Submissions/Flask-Revuu-It/readme.md

 Python code was checked for validity using PEP8 compliance : [PEP8 Checker](http://pep8online.com/)

 ### Issues
- - User can add infinte emails to Database if already exists.
+ - User can add infinte newsletter singup emails to Database if already exists in database.
  - Admin needs to be able to delete all Reviews.
+ - Should have initialised python environment in a penv to minimise requirements file